Caramel chicken is a tasty Vietnamese dish that features a semi-sweet sauce made with coconut water, palm sugar, garlic & loads of ginger.

 - Peel the ginger and then cut it into batons as small as you can.

-- Peel the garlic cloves and then slice them as thin as you can.
+- Peel the garlic cloves and then slice them as thinly as you can.

 - Cut the chilli peppers into thin slices.

 - Heat a small 20cm or 8" nonstick frying pan over a medium-low heat, add the palm sugar and allow it to slowly caramelise, stirring it occasionally if required.
 You want this to become very dark, but not burnt, the flavours become more complex and less sweet the darker the caramel gets.
-This will take between 5 and 8 minutes, you will tell if the caramel burns if you start to sense an acrid bitter aroma.
+This will take between 5 and 8 minutes.
+You can tell if the caramel burns if you start to sense an acrid, bitter aroma.

 - Once the caramel has stopped bubbling return it to a low heat and cook gently for 2-3 minutes.